numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 input find themselves floundering into a swamp of ``isinstance`` and ``if`` statements.

-Imagine if PEP 238 had, instead of splitting ``/`` into two operators, ``/`` and ``//``, instead split ``int`` into two types:
+PEP 238 split ``/`` into two operators: ``/`` and ``//``.
+Imagine the
-``classic_int``, whose ``__div__`` implemented floor division, and ``new_int``, whose ``__div__`` implemented true division.
-The result would have been chaos.
-This, in a more limited way, is the situation that Python numeric code currently finds itself in.
+chaos that would have resulted if it had instead split ``int`` into two types: ``classic_int``, whose ``__div__`` implemented floor division, and ``new_int``, whose ``__div__`` implemented true division.
+This, in a more limited way, is the situation that Python number-crunchers currently find themselves in.

-In practice, the vast majority of Python number-crunching code has settled on the convention of using ``*`` for elementwise multiplication, and funcall syntax for matrix multiplication (e.g., by using ``numpy.ndarray``).
-This reduces the problems caused by API fragmentation -- but does not eliminate them.
-The strong desire to use infix notation for matrix multiplication has caused a number of libraries to continue to use the opposite convention (e.g., scipy.sparse, pyoperators, pyviennacl), and ``numpy.matrix`` itself is still preferred in many pedagogical contexts.
+In practice, the vast majority of projects have settled on the convention of using ``*`` for elementwise multiplication, and function call syntax for matrix multiplication (e.g., using ``numpy.ndarray`` instead of ``numpy.matrix``).
+This reduces the problems caused by API fragmentation, but it doesn't eliminate them.
+The strong desire to use infix notation for matrix multiplication has caused a number of libraries to continue to use the opposite convention (e.g., scipy.sparse, pyoperators, pyviennacl), and ``numpy.matrix`` itself still gets used in introductory programming courses, often appears in StackOverflow answers, and so forth.
 Well-written libraries thus must continue to be prepared to deal with both types of objects, and, of course, are also stuck using unpleasant funcall syntax for matrix multiplication.
+These problems cannot be resolved within the constraints of current Python syntax (see `Rejected alternatives to adding a new operator`_ below).

-This PEP proposes to drain this swamp by splitting ``*`` into two operators, just as was done for ``/``: ``*`` for elementwise multiplication, and ``@`` for matrix multiplication.
+This PEP proposes the minimum effective change to Python syntax that will allow us to drain this swamp.
+We split ``*`` into two operators, just as was done for ``/``: ``*`` for elementwise multiplication, and ``@`` for matrix multiplication.
 (Why not the reverse?
-Because this way is compatible with the existing consensus, and because it leads to a consistent rule that all scalar operators apply in an elementwise manner to arrays; the opposite convention would lead to more special cases.)
+Because this way is compatible with the existing consensus, and because it gives us a consistent rule that all the built-in numeric operators also apply in an elementwise manner to arrays; the reverse convention would lead to more special cases.)

-And now that we understand why matrix multiplication does not use ``*``, the rest of this section focuses on explaining why it is uniquely deserving of a new, dedicated operator.
+So that's why matrix multiplication can't just use ``*``.
+Now, in the the rest of this section, we'll explain why it nonetheless meets the high bar for adding a new operator.

 Why should matrix multiplication be infix?